alissa-huskey/python-class/docs/lessons/tutorial.md

 will learn as you build your own project.
 There will be GIFs and screenshots throughout this guide to make everything as clear as possible.

-As you complete this guide you'll be creating a virtual pet we'll call "Pypet" (a "Python-pet").
+As you complete this guide you'll be creating a virtual pet we'll call "PyPet" (a "Python-pet").
 Remember [tamagochis][]?
 (Or if you were born in the 90s then think POKEMON!)
-With each new Python programming concepts you learn, you will add new features to your "Pypet".
+With each new Python programming concepts you learn, you will add new features to your "PyPet".

-There are no software or computer requirements for this guide except that you need access to a web browser (which you obviously already have at this point).
-You will learn how to use a free tool called [Repl.it][replit] to set up your developer environment which takes away the typical pain of setting up a coding environment.
-It is also cloud based so you can log in from any computer to view your code.

 ### What is Python?